ABOUT US

 Our Story

 Self-Help Homes was initially created as a non-profit arm for the Housing Authority of Utah County (HAUC) to address affordable housing issues in rural Summit, Utah and Wasatch Counties.
-Self-Help Homes incorporated with the state of Utah in November 1998, and soon thereafter went out on its own as it was designated by Housing and Urban Development (HUD) as a Community Housing Development Organization (CHDO).
-Self-Help Homes is a United Way organization and has partnered with multiple non-profit and local, state and federal governments organizations, such as the Housing Assistance Council in Washington DC, Provo City, Utah and Wasatch Counties, the State of Utah, HUD and USDA – Rural Development to complete affordable housing projects.
+Self-Help Homes incorporated with the state of Utah in November 1998 and soon thereafter went out on its own as it was designated by Housing and Urban Development (HUD) as a Community Housing Development Organization (CHDO).
+Self-Help Homes is a United Way organization and has partnered with multiple non-profit, local, state and federal government organizations, such as the Housing Assistance Council in Washington DC, Provo City, Utah and Wasatch Counties, the State of Utah, HUD and USDA – Rural Development to complete affordable housing projects.
 Click here to read Self-Help Homes privacy policy.

 The Annual Report

-The Annual Report for the year ending September 30, 2022 is available.
+The Annual Report for the year ending September 30, 2024 is available.

 Milestones